 Proposition C

-Proposition C invests in Beaumont’s parks and recreation system with projects that enhance safety, accessibility, and community amenities.
-It includes replacing unsafe playground equipment across multiple parks, renovating outdated restrooms, and major upgrades at Tyrrell Park.
-The proposition also funds the conversion of Athletic Complex #4 into modern baseball facilities, ensuring high-quality recreation spaces for families, athletes, and visitors.
+Proposition C would invest $37.2 million in Beaumont’s parks and recreation system with projects that aim to enhance safety, accessibility, and community amenities.
+It includes replacing potentially unsafe playground equipment across multiple parks, renovating outdated restrooms, and major upgrades at Tyrrell Park.
+The proposition also funds the conversion of Athletic Complex #4 into modern baseball facilities, aiming to provide high-quality recreation spaces for families, athletes, and visitors.

 Prop.
 C fast facts